RaeesBhatti/ssh-agent-helper/README.md

 or PowerShell.

 ## Usage
-Invoking the program without any parameters (`ssh-agent-helper.exe`) will result in running `ssh-agent.exe` and setting `SSH_AUTH_SOCK` and `SSH_AGENT_PID` as current user's environment variables.
-This will allow `ssh-add.exe`, `ssh.exe` or any other programs that consume `ssh-agent.exe` to conect to it without any further configuration.
+Invoking the program without any parameters (`ssh-agent-helper.exe`) will result in running `ssh-agent` and setting `SSH_AUTH_SOCK` and `SSH_AGENT_PID` as current user's environment variables.
+This will allow `ssh-add`, `ssh` or any other programs that consume `ssh-agent` to conect to it without any further configuration.
 But you must restart Command Prompt or PowerShell after this to take effect.

-It can also be configured to run `ssh-agent.exe` at the time of Windows login and add ssh keys to it.
+It can also be configured to run `ssh-agent` at the time of Windows startup and add ssh keys to it.
 You can use `--register-startup` or `-r` switch for that.

 E.g. `ssh-agent-helper.exe -r -a %USERPROFILE%\.ssh\id_rsa`.
-And you can use
-`--unregister-startup` or `-u` to disable run at Windows login.
+And you can use `--unregister-startup` or `-u` to disable run at Windows startup.

 You can get the usage by invoking the program with `--help` switch.